Follow The Language of the Blues Spotify Playlist to hear all the songs in the book!

 "When the summer heat is in full swing we fully expect people to be pool or beachside soaking up this groundbreaking book."
 The Virginia Gazette

 "GOODBYE HOMEBOY is bound to become a best seller - and could become a fine screenplay...this century's answer to Evan Hunter's BLACKBOARD JUNGLE!
 Highly Recommended."
 San Francisco Review of Books

 "This book will have readers enthralled and turning the pages long past the time they thought they would be hitting the beach."
 Chicago Tribune

 "Steve Mariotti is one of the great teachers of our time.
 In this deeply personal memoir, he describes how a bunch of high-school dropouts in the South Bronx helped him discover the power of entrepreneurship education."
 Verne Harnish, Entrepreneurs' Organization founder

-Debra Devi co-authored the #3 Wall Street Journal bestseller The Brain-Friendly Workplace by Friederike Fabritius.
+Debra Devi also co-authored #3 Wall Street Journal bestseller The Brain-Friendly Workplace.